When Tense Makes Sense

 All extra tension in your body is there because your body is listening to your mind.
 That’s a good thing: it means your body is working the way it’s supposed to work.

 The increased muscle tone under stress is often called tight or tense and is usually perceived as negative.
-This negative labeling is based on the initial discomfort that increased stress and tension may cause.
+This negative labeling is based on the discomfort that may come with the increased stress and tension.
 However, even though it may feel uncomfortable at first, you are likely still within physiological and close-to-optimal levels of tension.
 The stress reaction itself is your body doing its job and it is neither negative or positive – it’s simply your nervous system trying to get your body ready to deal with what’s coming.

 Key issues for many people is that when they are exposed to stress (1) they do not gauge their stress levels timely and accurately and (2) they do not interpret their increase in tension correctly, and (3) they do not regulate their tension changes effectively.
 An example of the first issue is that someone starts noticing his or her stress only after it builds up extensively.
 Conversely, someone may think it’s high whereas it really isn’t.
 The second issue is true for a lot of people, for example when one interprets a functional level of stress as negative.
 This negative mental reaction (distress) in its turn takes the tension from functional to too high for the task at hand – causing more distress and initiating a viscious cycle.
 And finally, regarding issue number three, people rarely train themselves under progressive stress.

 During sports, extra tension is normal and desirable.
 Don’t interpret it as inappropriate as that will increase the mental stress and increase your overall stress levels beyond what’s functional.
 Instead, welcome it and learn to adjust it or use it to your advantage.